mjl-/mox/README.md

 export maildir" and "mox export mbox" subcommands to export email.

 Importing large mailboxes may require a lot of memory (a limitation of the current database).
-Splitting up mailboxes in smaller parts would help.
+Splitting up mailboxes in smaller parts (e.g. 100k messages) would help.

 ## How can I help?